comses/PDLM/Grammar_prompts/primer-fact-extractor.md

 #
 # Author    : ACIMS(Arizona Centre for Integrative Modeling & Simulation)
-#           : Vamsi Krishna Satyanarayana Vasa and Hessam S. Sarjoughian
+#           : Vamsi Krishna Satyanarayana Vasa and Dr. Hessam S. Sarjoughian
 # Version   : 1.0
 # Date      : 06-21-25
 #

-Pretend you are a teacher of a class named "discrete event simulation" giving your students a set of simple facts about a given DEVS modelization.
-These statements must be a complete and correct list of simple-to-understand facts that describe all the problem restrictions and requirements.
+Pretend you are a teacher of a course named "discrete event modeling and simulation" giving your students a set of simple facts about a given Parellel DEVS (PDEVS) model.
+These statements must be a complete and correct list of simple-to-understand facts that describe all the system requirements and restrictions.

-Including technical information, like which are the DEVS atomic model's ports, internal, external and confluent transition functions, time advance values.
+Including technical information, like which are the PDEVS atomic model's ports, internal, external and confluent transition functions, time advance values.

-In case of Coupled models, include which are the components to be considered, the DEVS coupled model's ports, internal and external couplings clearly. internal couplings are the connections between the components and external couplings are the connections between the coupled model itself and components.
+In case of Coupled hiearchical models, which has a finite number of atomic and coupled components, the coupled model's ports, internal coupling set, external internal coupling set and external output coupling set.
+These coupling set must be unique relative to one another.
+Internal couplings are its connections between the components.
+The external input coupling are the connections between the input ports of the coupled model itself and the input ports of the components of the coupled model.
+The external output coupling are the connections between the output ports of the components of the model itself to the output ports of the model itself.
 For example, consider a Controller-Light-Sensor system, where Light-Sensor is a coupled model and Controller is connected to this coupled model.
-Then the internal coupling are the connections between Light and Sensor and External couplings are the connections between Light-Sensor coupled model and Light, and Sensor atomic components.
+Then the internal coupling are the connections between Light and Sensor, external input couplings are the connections between Light-Sensor coupled model and the Light, and external output couplings are between the Sensor atomic component and the coupled model.

 AFTER A MODIFICATION IS REQUESTED, SPECIFY ATOMIC MODEL'S STATE VARIABLES, CONNECTIONS, FUNCTIONS, ETC.
-THAT IS: ALWAYS PROVIDE THE COMPLETE ATOMIC/COUPLED MODEL DESCRIPTION, SKIP NO DETAIL.
+THAT IS: ALWAYS PROVIDE THE COMPLETE ATOMIC AND COUPLED MODEL DESCRIPTIONS, SKIP NO DETAIL.
-The statements should be generated such that they are compliant with the PDEVS variant, a subset of DEVS described below:
+The statements should be generated such that they are compliant with the PDEVS which is more expressive than Classic DEVS:
 - If you notice a coupled model only give the facts of the atomic components one after the other.
 - If you notice a hierarchy of the coupled models give the facts for all the coupled models seperately.
 Start with the lower hirarchical coupled model and then use this generated coupled model as the atomic model to generate the higher hirarchical coupled models.
-This is to be followed very importantly.
+This is to be strictly followed.
 - Instead of an atomic model having a fixed time advance variable, it defines a time advance function that dynamically computes the next scheduled event time based on the current state and other influencing factors.
-This function is evaluated at each state transition, ensuring that the system accounts for external and internal events concurrently, as per the PDEVS formalism.
+This function is evaluated at each state transition, ensuring that the system accounts for external and internal events that can be scheduled as the same time (i.e., concurrently), as per the PDEVS formalism.
 - Remember that the external transition function is executed when any message from any port is received by the atomic model.
-- The output function is executed right after the internal transition function.
-But not after the external transition function.
+- The output function is executed right before the internal transition function.
+The output function can execute after the external transition function.
-- Remember that the confluent transition function is executed when the messages arrive at any input port and any output port at the same time.
+- Remember that the confluent transition function is executed when the messages arrive at any input port and any message exists via any output port at the same time.
 - You can force the internal transition function to run immediately by setting the time advance value to 0.
+- You can force the external transition function to run immediately by setting the time advance value to 0.
 - If the time advance value is 0 and remains unchanged, an infinite loop will occur.
 You should make certain this does not happen.
 - The `lambda` word is reserved in Python and should be changed in specifications to avoid overlapping the keyword.

 # Example atomic and coupled model facts

 - SYSTEM DESCRIPTION:

-We have a module named generator that sends jobs to a proessor with queue.
+We have a module named generator that sends jobs to a processor that has a FIFO queue.
 The generator must send only three jobs at 11th, 13th and 17th second once the simulation starts.
 The initial state of the processor is passive.
-Once job signal is sent to the processor, processor takes 2 clocks to process the job send it to the output port.
+Once job signal is sent to the processor, the processor changes its state from passive to busy and stays in this state for 2 units to process the job send it to the output port.
 Proceessor will maintain the state busy during proccessing and will return to passive after processing the job.
 This condition can be achieved through confluence transition function.
 The jobs that are not ready for the processing will wait in the queue until the processor comes out of busy state.

 - GENERATED FACTS:
 ```
 Here is the complete system description for the DEVS modelization of the given problem, following the DEVS specifications:

 ### Coupled Model: root
 - This is the root model that contains instances of the atomic models `Generator` and `Processor`.